Does anybody else get as excited about a road trip other than me? It is one of my favourite things to do and boy did I just complete my best one yet!

 I arrived in Revelstoke around 4:00 p.m., which is approximately the half way point between Vancouver.
 This gave me plenty of time to rest up for the second half of my journey.
 Again, I hadn’t reserved a hotel, but I had no problem finding one, as it was a Monday night.
 I checked into the Sandman Hotel.
 The Sandman Hotel isn’t a fancy hotel, but it had everything I needed.
 The location was right off the highway.
 A Tim Horton’s was block away, a gas station right across the street and a Denny’s restaurant right on premises.
 Everything I needed was right there and made for a quick getaway the next day.
 To make it even better, I got the Seniors Discount for being over 50…yippee!

 I wasn’t scheduled to check into my hotel in Banff until 4:00, which allowed me to take my time driving the second leg of my journey.
-I left Revelstoke around 10:00 a.m. and arrived in Banff at 4:30.
+I left Revelstoke around 10:00 a.m. and arrived at my destination in Banff at 4:30.
 Since I was driving alone, I took my time driving through the mountains and stopped frequently for coffee and pictures.
 I also have to say that there were frequent stops for construction as well, so be prepared if driving in the Spring, Summer or Fall.

 As my brother lives in Vancouver, I planned on spending a day with him before heading back to Ontario.
 I booked my flight out of Vancouver and took the same route back to Vancouver as I took going to Banff.
 This time I stopped in Kamloops for the night.
 Again, I hadn’t prebooked a hotel and since it a Friday night, I did have more difficulty in finding a room.
 Kamloops didn’t appear to have any attractions that I was interested in, so I left fairly early with the intention of arriving in Vancouver by early afternoon.
 Unfortunately, I ran into a fatal accident and all traffic was turned back.
 Highway 1 is the main highway into Vancouver, which made it extremely difficult time finding an alternate route, even with the GPS which kept wanting to take me back to Highway 1.
 Normally I would have become extremely frustrated with driving in circles for two hours trying to find an alternate route, but I kept an open mind and looked on the entire experience as if I was exploring the area.
 Eventually I made it to Vancouver late afternoon.